ronhowe/lab/README.md

     - Select either Standard Edition or Datacenter Edition
     - Select Desktop Experience only if you have customzed `GuestConfiguration.psd1` and set the `Sku` to match.
 - **Windows 10**
+    - Select Windows 10 Pro
+    - When prompted, select these options?
         - *How would you like to set up?* - Set up for an organization
         - *Sign in with Microsoft* - Domain join instead (lower left corner)
         - *Who's going to use this PC?* - User

 1. Run Windows PowerShell as **Administrator**.
 2. Execute the following command(s):